 Spark plug thread damage is increasingly more common, mostly due to the popularity of aluminum cylinder heads on automotive and powersports engines.
-This HD video how-to demonstrates the Time-Sert® permanent repair for damaged spark plug threads.
+This HD video how-to demonstrates the Time-Sert® permanent repair for damaged spark plug threads on an aluminum cylinder head.
 This insert kit allows for head-in-place installation of new spark plug threads.
 The candidate shown is a popular Honda XR650R motorcycle.
-The affordable repair saved a lot of time while providing a major improvement over OEM spark plug threads.
+The affordable insert repair saved a lot of time while providing a major improvement over the OEM aluminum spark plug threads.

 Time-Sert® is a permanent repair for spark plug threads.
 The #4412 Kit that we used in this project came with each of the tools shown at right.
 The #44111 16.8mm length inserts were selected.
 (Sold five to a package, we only used one on this single cylinder “thumper”.)
 This tooling permitted a repair with the cylinder head in place on this Honda XR650R motorcycle engine.
 Follow the comments and steps in the video, and consult the Time-Sert® catalog or online listings at http://www.timesert.com.